GrooveypenguinX/PunisherBossMod/README.md

 Uninstall Instructions:

 To remove this mod FULLY:
-1. Delete all four folder in users/mods (PunisherGear, PunisherHead, zPunisherBoss and zzPunisherVoice)
+1. Delete all four folder in users/mods (PunisherGear, PunisherHead, PunisherBoss and zzPunisherVoice)
 2. Delete PunisherBossPreloaded.dll in BepinEx/patchers
 3. Delete PunisherBossMod.dll in BepinEx/Plugins
-4. Using a program like notepad++, open your profile .json in user/Profiles.
-5. Ctrl+H to open the replace menu (or open the replace menu manually if you're using a different program), and search for any instance of bosspunisher and replace with bosskilla.
+4. Follow the instructions for the profile cleaner, listed in the "PROFILE CLEANER README.txt" located in PunisherBoss/profile cleaner - WIP/PROFILE CLEANER README.txt

 That should do it!